 3. Have a fun social group

 When the weekend rolls around, you need to put your books down—and your hair down!
 This is where a few good friends come in handy.
 It helps heaps if you stay in or close to your city of birth, so you don’t need to make a bunch of new friends during your PhD.
 If possible, make sure your main friends are all at least middle class—this means they’re more likely to be tertiary educated, too, and a few of them might be able to help you through any financial tough spots.
 Relatedly, as cool as they are, don’t have small kids.
 From what I’ve read online, they aren’t that fun on Friday night, they can be very demanding, and might interrupt the eight hours of continuous sleep you need to feel alive each day.
 It also sounds like they usually aren’t capable of being very supportive.
-If you already have some, I’d recommend coming up with some alternative arrangement for a few years (this could also work as a good external motivator to finish your thesis fast!).
+If you already have some, I’d recommend coming up with some alternative arrangement for a few years.

 4. Belong to the dominant social group